MicrosoftDocs/azure-devops-docs/docs/pipelines/release/troubleshoot-workflow-identity.md

 ### I don't have permission to create a service principal in the Azure Entra ID tenant

-You can't use the the service connection configuration tool when you don't have the correct permissions.
-Your permission level is inadequate if you don't have permission to create service principals or you are using a different Azure Entra ID tenant than your Azure DevOps user.
+You can't use the service connection configuration tool when you don't have the correct permissions.
+Your permission level is inadequate if you don't have permission to create service principals or you're using a different Azure Entra ID tenant than your Azure DevOps user.

 You need to either have permission in Microsoft Entra ID to create app registrations or you need to have an appropriate role (example: Application Developer).